How to Trade Stocks

 - Most brokers now have fairly rigid requirements for the intraday trading status.
 They will often require that you take a test in order to determine if you have sufficient education and experience to day trade.

 These are just two examples of trading styles you can select.
 Once you have determined the best trading style for you, you now have a set of rules to apply to every trade you make.
 You are trading within your capabilities, capital base, and risk tolerance.
 This basic step will go a long way to consistent profits and a much higher success rate.
 We insist that our students have a minimum of a 75% success rate before going live in the stock market.
-TechniTrader’s strict, disciplined approach serves our students well.
+TechniTrader’s strict and disciplined approach serves our students well.

 Our students practice what they have learned by paper trading on a simulator before risking any of their hard-earned money.
 When you first learn something new, you are excited and exhilarated by the learning experience.
 Learning something and applying that knowledge, though, are two different things.